 The same laws apply to the treatment of foreign construction workers as apply to local workers, and they have similar rights to local workers.
-Foreign workers cannot be treated less favourably compared to local workers on the grounds of nationality (race, colour or ethnic origin) under the Employment Equality Acts 1998-2015.
+Foreign workers cannot be treated less favourably compared to local workers on the grounds of nationality (race, colour or ethnic origin) under the Employment Equality Acts 1998 - 2015.

-Posted workers (ie, employees who normally work in one EU member state that are sent to work in another member state for a limited period) are entitled to certain minimum terms and conditions of employment when they are sent to work in Ireland under the European Union (Posting of Workers) Regulations 2016 (the Irish Regulations).
-To monitor compliance with these requirements, the Irish Regulations require service providers posting workers to Ireland from within the EU to furnish certain information to the WRC no later than the date on which the work begins.
-Failure to comply with the new disclosure requirements can give rise to the imposition of a fine of up to $\mathfrak{C}50,000$.
+Posted workers (ie, employees who normally work in one EU member state that are sent to work in another member state for a limited period) are entitled to certain minimum terms and conditions of employment when they are sent to work in Ireland under the European Union (Posting of Workers) Regulations 2016 (as amended) (the Irish Regulations).
+In order to monitor compliance with such requirements, the Irish Regulations require service providers posting workers to Ireland from within the EU to furnish certain information to the Workplace Relations Commission (WRC) no later than the date on which the work begins.
+Failure to comply with the disclosure requirements can give rise to the imposition of a fine of up to €50,000.
 Directors, managers or other similar officers of a body corporate may also be personally liable where the offence can be attributed to that person.